NightoSlep/Shopping/README.md

 # 🛒 Technology Store Web Application

-This is a fullstack web application for a technology e-commerce store.
+This is a full-stack web application for a technology e-commerce store.
 Built with **Angular** (frontend) and **NestJS** (backend), using **PostgreSQL** as the database.
 Cloudinary is used for image uploads, and Google OAuth 2.0 is used for authentication.

 ---